-Then we turn to TNA, who is once again at one of their famous make or break points.
-They’ve got their biggest show of the year on 10-10-10, which is Bound for Glory, which will be the culmination of one of the longest running angles wrestling has seen in years.
-The “They” Abyss has been referring to for months will finally arrive, and many changes are set to take place.
+Then we turn to TNA, who is once again at one of their infamous make-or-break points.
+They’ve got their biggest show of the year on 10-10-10, Bound for Glory, which will be the culmination of one of the longest-running angles wrestling has seen in years.
+The “They” Abyss has been referring to for months will finally arrive and many changes are set to take place.

-Months ago Dixie Carter was tweeting about major changes in TNA that were about to go down, and change TNA forever.
-Her talk of these events has been off and on for a few months, but last night on Impact, the talks were brought on air, and Dixie confirmed that the changes she’s spoke of would begin to be revealed on 10-7-10.
-The belief months back was that Dixie was indeed signing Paul Heyman to come in and take over TNA, and there was even confirmation by Heyman himself that he did indeed meet with Dixie, but gave no details as to where things stood.
+Months ago Dixie Carter was tweeting about major changes in TNA that were about to go down and change TNA forever.
+Her talk of these events has been off and on for a few months, but last night on Impact, the talks were brought on air, and Dixie confirmed that the changes she’s spoken of would begin to be revealed on 10-7-10.
+The belief months back was that Dixie was indeed signing Paul Heyman to come in and take over TNA and there was even confirmation by Heyman himself that he did indeed meet with Dixie, but gave no details as to where things stood.

 My gut tells me the Hogan/Bischoff/Jarrett turn is the most likely scenario, while I’m still hoping the best scenario happens, which would be Heyman.
 There is the off chance it could be something out of the blue that no one seems coming, but will all the hype, TNA has definitely created major expectations for themselves.
-None the less, starting on 10-7-10, TNA has some exciting stuff and good matches with tons of hype to look forward to, which is much more than I can say for WWE.
-TNA Before the Glory airs on Spike TV on 10-7-10 in a special 3 hour episode, followed by the first ever live TNA Reaction.
+Nonetheless, starting on 10-7-10, TNA has some exciting stuff and good matches with tons of hype to look forward to, which is much more than I can say for WWE.
+TNA Before the Glory airs on Spike TV on 10-7-10 in a special 3-hour episode, followed by the first-ever live TNA Reaction.
 TNA Bound for Glory is live on PPV on 10-10-10.